Melody (Sharleen Spiteri album): Release and promotion

-The first single taken from her debut album was "All The Times I Cried," and debuted on the UK Singles Chart at number 47, before rising to 26 with the physical release.
-Its full chart run was 47-26-27-32-33-37-47-out.
-Melody debuted at number 3 in the UK Albums Chart, and its chart run in the first five weeks was 3-5-7-5-8.
-The album has so far been certified Gold in the UK for sales of over 100,000 copies.
-The second single off the album "Stop, I Don't Love You Anymore" - released on 6 October 2008 - did not have as much chart success as the first single or the album; it peaked outside the top 100 at 107.
-The third single of the album was "It Was You," released on 1 December 2008.
+The lead single from Melody, "All The Times I Cried" was released on 7 July 2008 in the United Kingdom and debuted on the UK Singles Chart at number 47, before rising to 26 with the physical release.
+Melody was released the following week on 14 July, and debuted at number two on the albums charts in her native Scotland and number three in the United Kingdom.
+The album was certified Gold in the United Kingdom by the British Phonographic Industry (BPI) for sales of over 100,000 copies.
+The second single to be released from the album, "Stop, I Don't Love You Anymore" was released on 6 October 2008 - and failed to match the moderate commercial success of the lead single.
+The third and final single, "It Was You", was released on 1 December 2008.